 Built-in State Docs

 State docs are YAML documents stored as .state/* notes that drive keep's processing flows.
-Six ship by default.
+Fifteen ship by default: simple operation wrappers, the processing pipeline, the iterative query state machine, and a few specialized flows for memory tools and supernode review.
 Each is loaded from disk on first use and can be edited in the store.

 To view the current state docs: keep list .state --all To reset to defaults: keep config --reset-system-docs To view the state diagram: keep config --state-diagram